 Jacqueline-Charlotte Dufresnoy (born Jacques-Charles) was born on August 23, 1931, in Paris.
 From a young age, Jacqueline had a penchant for fashion and performance, and an underlying and unmistakable true sense of self.
 She once said, “…As a boy aged four.
 I knew I was different.
 I was a girl, really, but nobody could see it.”
 A red party dress with black polka dots earned Jacqueline the nickname “Coccinelle,” or “Ladybug” as a teenager, but no one knew at the time just how far that name would take her.

-In 1958, Coccinelle became the first French person to undergo gender confirmation surgery, performed by Dr. Georges Burou at a clinic in Casablanca.
+In 1958, Coccinelle became the first French person to undergo gender confirmation surgery (formerly known as gender reassignment surgery), performed by Dr. Georges Burou at a clinic in Casablanca.
 “Dr Burou rectified the mistake nature had made and I became a real woman, on the inside as well as the outside,” she famously said of the surgery.
 “After the operation, the doctor just said, ‘Bonjour, Mademoiselle,’ and I knew it had been a success.”
 This was a crucial victory for Coccinelle, as up until this point she could still be arrested for crossdressing.
 (Not-so-fun fact: A French law from 1800 forbidding women to wear trousers was only formally repealed in 2013.)

 When the press heard about Coccinelle’s operation, they went mad for the starlet.
 Her cabaret show toured internationally, and she began taking roles in films, most notably Europa di Notte (1959), Los Viciosos (1962), and Dias de Viejo Color (1968).
-She was also a talented singer, as showcased in her revue, Cherchez la Femme, as well as in her recordings, which can be found here.
+She was also a talented singer, as showcased in her Cherchez la Femme revue, as well as in her recordings, which can be found here.

 Most of the information available online about the life of Coccinelle comes from her obituaries, following her death by stroke in Marseille in 2006, as well as from her self-titled 1987 autobiography.
 But her legacy lives on through her captivating films, images, and status as a pioneer for LGBTQ people in France.

-Catherine Rickman is a writer and professional francophile who has lived in Paris, New York, and Berlin.
-She is currently somewhere in Europe with a fork in one hand and a pen in the other, and you can follow her adventures on Instagram @catrickman.
+Catherine Rickman is a writer, professional francophile, and host of the Expat Horror Stories podcast.
+She is currently somewhere in Brooklyn with a fork in one hand and a pen in the other, and you can follow her adventures on Instagram @catrickman.